BlockchainCommons/spotbit/README.md

 All of these Python libraries can be installed via pip.

+### Motivation
+Spotbit aims to provide an easy option for aggregating exchange data that does not require the use of a third party data website like Coinmarketcap.
+These data can be used inside of other apps or for personal use / analysis.
+Acquiring data across many exchanges can be a pain because normally one would need write slightly different code in order to interact with each API.
+Additionally, the use of local storage means that data can always be served quickly even while new data are being downloaded.
+Spotbit runs two separate threads - one with the Flask webserver, and another that makes API requests to exchanges to update the local database.

+### Derived from…

+This  Spotbit project is inspired by the need of Fully Noded 2 to display realtime price info in-app:
 ### Derived from…

 This  Spotbit project is either derived from or was inspired by the need of Fully Noded 2 to display realtime price info in-app::